Sermons

 4 October 2020

 One of the things I enjoy about the Pentecost Season in the church is that we spend a lot of time listening to Jesus’ parables.
-Parables are a special way that Jesus teaches the people listening to him.
-Some are hard to unravel.
-Some make you squirm as you realise that he is speaking directly… Read more
+Parables are a special way… Read more

 Year A – 17th Sunday after Pentecost –